Introduction to Grant Writing Certification Programs

 The Collective is structured into five modules:

-- Phase 1: Preparation (learn how to pay for the program in two projects + tons of freebies!)
+- Phase 1: Get Started (learn how to get paid to learn + tons of freebies!)

 - Phase 2: Find Grants (our tried and true grant research method)

-After Phase 3 (and some homework!), you’ll receive your grant writing certification - yay!
-With your grant writing certificate and real-world experience, you can interview well for higher-paying, quality jobs.
+After Phase 3 (and some homework!), you’ll receive your certificate - yay!
+With your certificate and real-world experience, you can interview well for higher-paying, quality jobs.
 If you enjoyed the freelancing, we show you how to work for yourself and build a vibrant grant writing consulting business in the final two modules.

 This Collective was created for those looking for a career change that are interested in freelance grant writing or landing a new job with the added benefits of a vibrant community and steadfast peer support.